-STADIUMS

-Topic Requirements

-Minimum number of existing stadiums It is a core requirement that a minimum of three (3) existing stadiums are proposed as part of a bid.
-For the avoidance of doubt, a bid that does not propose a minimum of three (3) existing stadiums represents a material failure to meet the minimum hosting requirements in relation to the criteria of Stadiums under the technical evaluation and FIFA is entitled, and reserves the right, to consider such a bid as not eligible for consideration by, nor presentation to, the FIFA Council.
+STADIUMS Topic Requirements Minimum number of existing stadiums It is a core requirement that a minimum of four (4) existing stadiums are proposed as part of a bid.
+For the avoidance of doubt, a bid that does not propose a minimum of four (4) existing stadiums represents a material failure to meet the minimum hosting requirements in relation to the criteria of Stadiums under the technical evaluation and FIFA is entitled, and reserves the right, to consider such a bid as not eligible for consideration by, nor presentation to, the FIFA Council.
 In this respect, an "existing stadium" is taken to mean a stadium which (i) is currently in existence or currently under construction (i.e. construction works having commenced); or (ii) requires renovation or reconstruction, whereby the main structural elements are preserved.
 All other cases are deemed to be "non-existing stadiums".
-Such determination regarding "existing/non-existing stadiums" will be made by FIFA's technical experts based on the project documentation provided and any observations made during any official inspection visits.
+Such determination regarding "existing/non-existing stadiums" will be made by FIFA's technical experts based on the project documentation provided and any observations made during any official existing stadiums".
+Such determination regarding "existing/non-existing